kevinolega/minimalchanges/_posts/2018-06-24-monk-focus.md

 ---
 layout: post
-title: Monk like Focus and Productivity
+title: Monk Like Focus and Productivity
 date: 2018-06-24 12:18
 permalink: /monk-focus/
 author: Kevin Olega
 ---
 A lot of my goals are related to owning things.

 In the past years, little by little, I added abilities and positive traits.